Published Work

 Vermont's Nuclear Fallout Jitters, From Chernobyl to Fukushima

-Edgar May, Vermont Senator with a Pulitzer in his Back Pocket
+Edgar May, Senator with a Pulitzer in his Back Pocket

-While serving in the Vermont Senate, Edgar May told me that he was better known as the brother of Madeleine Kunin, Vermont’s first woman governor, than for anything he did before that.
-But he’d done a lot.
-Few knew that as a former journalist in upstate New York, he created a fake identity to pose as a social worker in order to expose an ailing welfare system.
-In a letter he wrote to me after this article’s publication (attached for the sake of documentation), Sen. May kindly informed me that I was the first to publish an account of the undercover work he did leading to his Pulitzer.
+While serving in the Vermont Senate, Edgar May told me with a grin that he was currently better known as the brother of Madeleine Kunin, who became Vermont’s first woman governor, than for anything he did before that.
+But as a former journalist in upstate New York, he created a fake identity to pose as a social worker in order to spur improvements to an ailing welfare system.
+For his series of articles based on his time in the trenches, he received the Pulitzer Prize.
+Sen. May kindly informed me after this little article came out that I was the first to publish an account of the undercover work he did leading to his Pulitzer.
 I hadn’t known that.
-I was very touched.
-(Vermont News & Views Feb.
-1989.)
+His lengthy deep cover investigation was of the kind you rarely see anymore.
+(Vermont News & Views)

 Rare Book Reveals Bizarre War Machines

-You don’t have to have an interest in military matters to be intrigued by the illustrations in an ultra-rare volume published in 1532, residing in Norwich (VT) University’s Special Collections Library.
+You don’t have to have an interest in military matters to be intrigued by the illustrations in an ultra-rare (physical) volume published in 1532, residing in Norwich (VT) University’s Special Collections Library.
 If you can read Latin you might be even more intrigued.
-(The Barre-Montpelier Times Argus Aug.
-2011
+(The Barre-Montpelier Times Argus)

 Hansel and Gretel Run for National Office